January 17th - 29th, 2023

 - Donation to the Snow Leopard Conservancy, $200 per person

 - Trekking excursions with expert naturalists and wildlife experts

 - Visa fees

-- Travel/medical evacuation insurance (emergency evacuation insurance is required due to remote area)
+- Travel/emergency medical evacuation insurance (emergency evacuation insurance is required due to remote area)

 - Miscellaneous personal expenses – laundry, phone calls, beverages, etc.